shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Program.md

 ---
-uid: Uiscripter
+uid: Program
 ---

-# C# Uiscripter
+# LibreAutomate C#

-C# Uiscripter is an integrated scripting environment (ISE) for creating and executing automation scripts using its automation library and C# programming language.
+The program is an integrated scripting environment for creating and executing automation scripts using its automation library and C# programming language.

 ![window](../images/window.png "Editor window")